ASTEROID ASTROLOGY

 Isis, Persephone, and Hekate together form the descent trio of the cluster.
 Each carries a different aspect of the pattern that every spiritual life eventually traces: loss, going down, and emerging with something the original self did not have.
 Isis is the mystery of reassembly; after Osiris is scattered, she finds the pieces, restores him, and conceives their son through her own magic.
 Persephone is the seasonal descent; her time underground is not a mistake to be avoided but the necessary condition for the world's rebirth each spring.
 Hekate is the goddess of the crossroads themselves, the moments when the descent begins or the return becomes possible, and of the torch that lights the threshold.

-Reading these asteroids alongside the more established bodies (Pluto for deep transformation, Saturn for the structures the descent remakes, Neptune for the dissolving that precedes descent) gives the best picture.
-The asteroids are not replacements for the outer planets; they specify what kind of underworld work is happening and what kind of reassembly is possible afterward.
+Reading these asteroids alongside more established bodies (Pluto for deep transformation, Saturn for structure, Neptune for dissolving) gives a more grounded picture.
+The asteroids are not replacements for the outer planets; they add optional vocabulary.

 Wisdom and Contemplation